Lucretia Vaile and Family

 Lucretia and her sister and brothers loved to tramp over the hills surrounding their cabin.
 They also spent many hours riding the burros that were for rent in Palmer Lake.

-It was Will Vaile and a companion who discovered (so they thought) the series of caves in Rocky Canyon.
+It was Will Vaile and a companion who discovered (as they thought) the series of caves in Rocky Canyon.
 Will goes into great detail in his well-kept diaries about the caves and how they named each of the separate rooms of the cave.
 His diaries were written in the summer of 1890.
-Will Vaile later became a Congressman from Colorado.
+Will Vaile later become a Congressman from Colorado.

 Lucretia Vaile, after graduating from East High School in Denver, went on to graduate from Vassar College and the New York State Public Library School.
 She was a Librarian in the Denver Public Library for 14 years and for 15 years she was at the Queensborough Public Library in New York.
 She retired in 1946.
 She continued to spend as much time as possible in Palmer Lake.